yadavraganu/database/nosql/cassandra/architecture.md

 - If a node is offline for some time, the hints can build up considerably on other nodes.
 - When the other nodes notice that the failed node has come back online, they tend to flood that node with requests, just at the moment it is most vulnerable
 - To address this problem, Cassandra limits the storage of hints to a configurable time window.
 It is also possible to disable hinted handoff entirely.

+# Anti-Entropy, Repair, and Merkle Trees
+### Anti-Entropy
+Cassandra uses an anti-entropy protocol as an additional safeguard to ensure consistency.
+Anti-entropy protocols are a type of gossip protocol for repairing replicated data.
+They work by comparing replicas of data and reconciling differences observed between the replicas.
+Anti-entropy is used in Amazon’s Dynamo, and Cassandra’s implementation is modeled on that.
+### Read Repair
+Read repair refers to the synchronization of replicas as data is read.
+Cassandra reads data from multiple replicas in order to achieve the requested consistency level, and detects if any replicas have out-of-date values.
+If an insufficient number of nodes have the latest value, a read repair is performed immediately to update the out-of-date replicas.
+Otherwise, the repairs can be performed in the background after the read returns.
+Anti-entropy repair (sometimes called manual repair) is a manually initiated operation performed on nodes as part of a regular maintenance process.
+This type of repair is executed by using a tool called nodetool, Running nodetool repair causes Cassandra to execute a validation compaction.
+During a validation compaction, the server initiates a TreeRequest/TreeReponse conversation to exchange Merkle trees with neighboring replicas.
+The Merkle tree is a hash representing the data in that table.
+If the trees from the different nodes don’t match, they have to be reconciled (or “repaired”) to determine the latest data values they should all be set to.
+### Merkle Trees
+A Merkle tree, named for its inventor, Ralph Merkle, is also known as a hash tree.
+It’s a data structure represented as a binary tree, and it’s useful because it summarizes in short form the data in a larger data set.
+In a hash tree, the leaves are the data blocks (typically files on a filesystem) to be summarized.
+Every parent node in the tree is a hash of its direct child nodes, which tightly compacts the summary.